AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 * The encoding name in the "a=rtpmap" line of SDP MUST be AV1 (the media subtype).
 * The clock rate in the "a=rtpmap" line MUST be 90000.
 * The parameters "**profile**", and "**level-idx**", MUST be included in the "a=fmtp" line of SDP if SDP is used to declare receiver capabilities.
 These parameters are expressed as a media subtype string, in the form of a semicolon separated list of parameter=value pairs.
-* Parameter "**tier**" MAY be included alongside "**profile**" and "**level-idx** parameters in "a=fmtp" line if the indicated level supports tier different to 0.
+* Parameter "**tier**" MAY be included alongside "**profile**" and "**level-idx** parameters in "a=fmtp" line if the indicated level supports a non-zero tier.

 ### 7.2.2 RID restrictions mapping for AV1

 The RID specification declares the set of codec-agnostic restrictions for media streams.
 All the restrictions are optional and are subject to negotiation based on the SDP Offer/Answer rules described in Section 6 in [I-D.ietf-mmusic-rid].
-When restrictions are applied to the AV1 codec, they must have following interpretation:
+When these restrictions are applied to the AV1 codec, they MUST have following interpretation:
 * **max-width**, maximum width of the frame in units of samples.
 The meaning of the restriction is the same as variable **MaxHSize** of the levels table from Section A.3 of [AV1].
 * **max-height**, maximum height of the frame in units of samples.
 The meaning of the restriction is the same as variable **MaxVSize** of the levels table from Section A.3 of [AV1].
 * **max-fps**, maximum number of temporal units per second.